 What is an Application Fee for Renting?

-The application fee for renting is a broader term that applies to any rental situation, such as apartments, single-family homes, duplexes, or even rooms in shared housing.
-Regardless of the property type, this fee is designed to offset the costs of tenant screening, which helps protect the landlord from risk.
+The application fee for rental applies to all housing types: apartments, single-family homes, duplexes, and shared housing.
+Regardless of property type, landlords use the fee to offset tenant screening costs and protect themselves from risk.

 In many states, landlords are required to provide receipts or itemized documentation of how the fee was used.
 Others restrict charging more than what it actually costs to screen the tenant.
 In some cases, when the landlord never processes your application, you may be entitled to a full refund.